 I have employed undergraduate students as work-study students.
 They have assisted me with preliminary research and with organizing events for the Women and Gender Studies Program.

-I am willing to supervise graduate students in many different fields including in various kinds of feminist theory, food and consumption studies, feminist postmodern literature, and projects that pursue creative forms of argument.
+I am willing to supervise graduate students in many different fields including in various kinds of feminist theory including feminist affect theory, food and consumption studies, feminist postmodern literature, and projects that pursue creative forms of argument.

-Besides being a core member of the MA in CAST program, I have also served on MA and PhD graduate student committees in other fields, including in social work, English and education, and as an external examiner for PhDs in philosophy and in women’s studies.
+Besides being a core member of the MA in CAST program, I have also served on MA and PhD graduate student committees in other fields, including in Social Work, English and Education, and as an external examiner for PhDs in Philosophy and in Women and Gender Studies.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×